Undimmed presentation detents in SwiftUI

 So, I did just that.
 I want the workaround to be as close to the current APIs as possible, to make it easy to replace when the feature is added in a future version of SwiftUI.

-The native SwiftUI extension that is used to set custom sheet sizes is called presentationDetents:
+The native SwiftUI modifier used for custom sheet sizes is called presentationDetents:

 myView.presentationDetents([.medium, .large])

-I decided to call my view modifier presentationDetents as well, but also added a largestUndimmed parameter to support undimming and an optional selection binding:
+I decided to call my modifier presentationDetents as well, and added a largestUndimmed parameter to support undimming and an optional selection binding:

 extension View {